 Use your internship experience to master a skill you can sell in future interviews.

 A solid foundation

-I know...watching Netflix might sound like a more relaxing way to spend your summer.
+I know...watching Netflix or hanging out with your friends by the pool (all day, every day) might sound like a more relaxing way to spend your summer.
 But make the investment now in your career and apply for internships.
-You’ll be thankful later when you’ve got better job opportunities!
+You’ll still have plenty of time to chill poolside, and you’ll be thankful later when you’ve got better job opportunities!